EmmanuelCorrales/emmanuelcorrales.github.io/_drafts/2018-07-03-mysql-ramdisk-ubuntu.md

 increase the input and output speed of database operations.

 ## Drawbacks!

 RAM is a volatile memory which means it requires power to retain the data it stores.
 This means that the data stored on the RAM will perish once the computer is turned off.
 In my case, I use the database only for testing and development on my local machine.
-If I ever needed to retain the data for testing, I'll just backup the database then restore it the next time I need it.
+If I ever need to retain the data for testing, I'll just backup the database then restore it the next time I need it.

-## Moving the database to the RAM.
+## Moving the databases to the RAM.

 Now that you know the advantages and disadvantages of moving the MySQL databases on the RAM disk, I'll be walking you through the steps on how to achieve this.

-First we backup all our databases.
+First backup all the databases.
+We'll copy it to **/var/lib/mysql.bak**.

 {% highlight bash %}
-mysqldump -u root -p --all-databases > alldb_backup.sql
+sudo cp -pRL /var/lib/mysql /var/lib/mysql.bak
 {% endhighlight %}

 Create a directory for the RAM disk.